FLSA Investigations in K-12

-Note: This data is representative of DOL investigations into FLSA compliance across K-12 organizations only.
+Note: This data is representative of DOL investigations across public and private K-12 organizations only.
 It does not include private or class action lawsuits filed in federal or state courts.

-Data from the DOL’s Wage and Hour Division shows that districts in every state have faced Fair Labor and Standards Act (FLSA) investigations.
-These investigations can lead to stiff penalties and massive payouts.
-One large district faced nearly $1.75 million in back wages and civil money penalties.
+Data from the DOL’s Wage and Hour Division shows that K-12 organizations in every state have faced Fair Labor and Standards Act (FLSA) investigations — and 58.3% of these investigations find FLSA violations These investigations can lead to stiff penalties and massive payouts.
+One large district faced over $1.5 million in back wages and civil monetary penalties from a single audit.

-While 60.8% of investigations into K-12 organizations find FLSA violations, most investigations don’t result in such staggering penalties.
-The numbers are still nothing to sneeze at, with education organizations paying an average of over $35,000 in back wages and fines when violations are found.
+Most investigations don’t result in such staggering penalties, but the numbers are still nothing to sneeze at.
+When FLSA violations are found, education organizations pay an average of over $22,000 in back wages and fines.

 Your district could be at risk.

 If you haven’t been audited by the Department of Labor in the past — or if a previous inspection didn’t unearth any violations — don’t let your guard down.
 When it comes to FLSA actions against K-12 employers, organizations who have not violated FLSA in the past account for 97% of investigations, 84% of violations and 92% of total back wages and fines assessed.

 It’s more important than ever for K-12 organizations to be prepared.

 If you were faced with a Department of Labor audit tomorrow, would you be confident in your records and processes?